andybalaam/graft/README.md

 * `r`, `g`, `b` - "red", "green", "blue": components of the colour of the brush (0-100).
 * `a` - "alpha": transparency of the brush (0=transparent, 100=solid).
+* `f` - "fork id": the number of the line we are currently controlling - this changes when we use `:F` to "fork" into multiple lines.

 The colour and transparency values may be set to values outside the range.
 Increasing or decreasing a value smoothly will result in gradual increase and